 The following 5 hikes are all locales my family has enjoyed in the summer months.
 Note that these are all true hikes, stretching for at least a mile or more in length, without nearby bathrooms.
 You’ll want to bring along the Ten Essentials for Hiking.

 Denny Creek Slide is an easy, flat hike through pretty woods.
 Shortly after leaving the trailhead, smooth rocks form a natural water slide kids can play in during warm months.
 Note that this is an extremely popular hike that is best to do on a weekday, or go early to find a parking space.
 Rocks are also hard (‘um….like rocks?) and slippery, so that part should be left to older children.
 There are a few places where the creek is slow and calm enough to let little ones splash, but it is shockingly cold, and you’ll obviously need to keep an eye on the little rascals!
 There are several small waterfalls just beyond Denny Creek, or go all the way to Franklin Falls

 Hike a pretty, wooded trail along a river to Skookum Flats.
 There are lots of giant stumps and rocks to explore, and it ends at the base of a waterfall.
 Note that actually going to the base of the waterfall requires a steep, uphill climb which is not suitable for young children.
-This time of year is likely just a trickle, but it’s a lovely traipse through the woods anyway.
+The waterfall is most dramatic in spring and early summer and goes down to a trickle in late summer.
 The river water is swift moving and cold year round.
 You’ll need a Northwest Forest Pass to hike here.